Last updated on June 2, 2026

 Event Entry: 10,000 Gold or 1,500 Gems (or 1 Player Draft Token).

-Structure: Phantom Draft (you don’t add drafted cards to your collection).
-You play until you get 7 wins or 3 losses.
+Structure: Phantom Draft (drafted cards do not get added to your collection).
+You play until 7 wins or 3 losses.

 Arena Powered Cube Best of 1